Elmer Gantry: Reception

 Sinclair's Elmer Gantry was a commercial success, and was the best-selling work of fiction in America for 1927 (according to Publishers Weekly).
 However, on its publication, it created a public furor—it was banned in Boston and in other cities, and denounced from pulpits across the United States.
 Contemporary Sinclair Lewis biographer Mark Schorer notes that one cleric suggested Lewis be imprisoned for five years; others note that evangelist Billy Sunday threatened to beat him up and called him "Satan's cohort", and Lewis reportedly received an invitation to his own lynching.

+The public furor extended to the Kansas City ministers Lewis had consulted.
+Stidger attacked the novel as inaccurate, also saying that Lewis was drunk while writing it.
+Birkhead strenuously denied that claim; Lewis was drunk while writing large portions of it.
+Stidger accused Lewis of cowardice in not responding to him and accurately said that he was hiding in Europe.
+Lewis would privately write "Bill Stidger in his comments on my book must have been hit hard from the way he squeals!
+I shan't answer him; Birkhead will do that".
+Birkhead engaged in an exhaustive and extensive defense of Lewis and the novel, praising it as accurate and attacking Stidger.
+He was the novel's most active and energetic defender.
+Birkhead gained nationwide publicity and his congregation increased in size; only Lewis profited more from the novel.
+Most critics conclude that Birkhead was correct on the merits of the debate.
+Some members of Birkhead's church left as a result of his defense of the novel.

 Criticism

 Lewis biographer Schorer notes, "The forces of social good and enlightenment as presented in Elmer Gantry are not strong enough to offer any real resistance to the forces of social evil and banality."
 Schorer concludes, in view of Lewis' research, that the novel satirically represents the religious activity of America in evangelistic circles and the attitudes of the 1920s toward it.
+Blake argued that the novel suffers greatly because Lewis wrote it under Birkhead's guidance, as he never came into contact with the fundamentalist ministers he intended to satirize.
+The portion of the novel written when Birkhead was not present is generally considered its most unrealistic.